 The courtyard encourages the exploration of new textures, promotes positive attitudes and inclusion and enriches educational and motor skills development.
-The courtyard also raises awareness of special needs within the community—from visual impairment and mobility limitations to tactile defensiveness.
-Lions Clubs International Foundation (LCIF) awarded a $75,000 grant to the Lions of District 38 0 for the courtyard.
+It also raises awareness of special needs within the community—from visual impairment and mobility limitations to tactile defensiveness.

-The courtyard includes Snoezelen Rooms, relaxing, multisensory environments beneficial for children with autism, those with behavioral concerns, people with visual impairments and even older adults with cognitive disabilities.
-These rooms help reduce anxiety, stimulate reactions and encourage communication.
+The Snoezelen Room in the courtyard is a relaxing, multisensory environment that benefits children with autism, those with behavioral concerns, people with visual impairments and even older adults with cognitive disabilities.
+The room helps reduce anxiety, stimulate reactions and encourage communication.
 Lights, sounds, textures and smells can be used to calm agitation or spur exploration.

 I love taking my son there and seeing his face light up with each new sensation and sensory element.

-Now Ayden will sit in the pit and cover himself with the balls, rock on the horse, accept a ball in two hands and sit on a hard chair.
-He explores the fossil garden without fear and presses his feet against the squishy bottom of the mud hole.
+Ayden now explores the fossil garden without fear and presses his feet against the squishy bottom of the mud hole.
 He’s catching up on key developmental milestones and is now ready for preschool.

 The grand opening of the Sensory Courtyard was postponed while Robinson was being treated.
-After several rounds of chemotherapy, she was cancer-free, and the courtyard opened to rave reviews.
+But after several rounds of chemotherapy, she was cancer-free, and the courtyard opened to rave reviews.